 Read More on Tombstone's Historic Hotels>

-By the end of 1880 there were about 33 saloons operating in town, give or take a few!
+By the end of 1880 about 33 saloons operated in town, give or take a few!

-Because of the mining draw, most of the town's population were men.
+Because of mining’s draw, most of the town’s population were men.
 Many fairly young, usually single, and full of anxious energy in their off-hours.
-There were also the "perpetual bachelors" needing to express their manhood.
-All looking for ways to vent these energies.
+Plus the “perpetual bachelors” needing to express their manhood.
+All looking to vent these energies.

 Clara Spalding Brown moved from San Diego to Tombstone with her husband.
 He had silver mining interests.
 She regularly corresponded to the San Diego Daily Union.
-Her letters give us a look into a woman's life in Tombstone Arizona history.
+Her published letters give invaluable detail of women’s life in Tombstone Arizona history.
 Her July 7, 1880 letter explained:4

 There were venues for leisure and civic promotion.
 Some available to women.
 Some catered to married couples.
 Others provided for meeting suitable people for possible courtships.